zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.61/integration-with-existing-apps.md

   },
 });

-// 整体js模块的名称
+// Module name
 AppRegistry.registerComponent('RNHighScores', () => RNHighScores);
 ```

-> `RNHighScores`是整体 js 模块（即你所有的 js 代码）的名称。你在 iOS 原生代码中添加 React Native 视图时会用到这个名称。
+> `RNHighScores` is the name of your module that will be used when you add a view to React Native from within your iOS application.

-#### 掌握核心科技： `RCTRootView`
+#### The Magic: `RCTRootView`

-现在我们已经在`index.js`中创建了 React Native 组件，下一步就是把这个组件添加给一个新的或已有的`ViewController`。 The easiest path to take is to optionally create an event path to your component and then add that component to an existing `ViewController`.
+Now that your React Native component is created via `index.js`, you need to add that component to a new or existing `ViewController`.
+The easiest path to take is to optionally create an event path to your component and then add that component to an existing `ViewController`.

 We will tie our React Native component with a new native view in the `ViewController` that will actually host it called `RCTRootView` .